 How to Prove Retaliation

-There are several elements that must be shown in order to prove employer retaliation.
+Several elements must be shown to prove employer retaliation.

 - Make your employer aware that you feel harassed or discriminated against.